Product image 1, can be opened in a modal.

 About Elderberry Immunitea

-The jammy, citrus-bright cup built for the cold season.
+The jammy, citrus-bright cup for everyday immune support.

-Elderberry Immunitea is an organic herbal blend built around elderberries, the dark, jammy fruit used in European herbalism for centuries as seasonal support.
-We pair the berries with echinacea (the North American root that appears in countless cold-season traditions), orange peel for brightness, licorice root for natural sweetness, and a whisper of spearmint to finish.
+Elderberry Immunitea is an organic herbal blend built around elderberries, the dark, jammy fruit reached for in European herbalism for centuries.
+We pair the berries with echinacea, orange peel for brightness, licorice root for natural sweetness, and a whisper of spearmint to finish.
+Elderberry and echinacea are traditionally enjoyed for everyday immune support,* which makes this the cup to reach for on the days you want to take a little extra care of yourself.
 The cup tastes like berry cobbler with a citrus edge.
-No artificial sweeteners.
-No flavorings.
+No artificial sweeteners, no flavorings.
 Just the fruit and the roots.

 Why these five ingredients work together.

-Elderberries (Sambucus nigra) have been the go-to berry in Western herbalism since at least the 5th century BCE, with Hippocrates calling the elder tree his "medicine chest."
-The berries are rich in anthocyanins, the pigment compounds that give them their deep purple color and their traditional reputation.
+Elderberries (Sambucus nigra) have been a staple of Western herbalism since at least the 5th century BCE.
+The berries are rich in anthocyanins, the pigment compounds that give them their deep purple color and their long-standing reputation.
 Echinacea (Echinacea purpurea) comes from the Plains tribes of North America, who used the root long before it entered European pharmacopeias in the early 1900s.
-Licorice root brings natural sweetness (50 times sweeter than sugar by weight) without the sugar spike.
+Licorice root brings natural sweetness (50 times sweeter than sugar by weight) without any added sugar.
 Orange peel cuts through the richness with bright, oils-forward citrus.
 Spearmint cools the finish.
 Five ingredients, five purposes, one cup.

 Steep 1.5 teaspoons in 8 ounces of full-boil water for 7 minutes.
-Drink hot for the full effect, or cold-brew overnight (2 teaspoons in 16 ounces) and keep a pitcher in the fridge for the week.
-The traditional herbalism approach is consistency: the same cup, the same time, every day through the season.
-Not as a rescue remedy, but as daily seasonal support.
+Drink hot, or cold-brew overnight (2 teaspoons in 16 ounces) and keep a pitcher in the fridge for the week.
+The traditional herbalism approach is consistency: the same cup, the same time, every day.
+A daily ritual, not a rescue.
 Blended in our Salem, Oregon kitchen.

 Tasting Notes